hasferrr/courses/README.md

-# Introduction
+# courses

-Hello, it's me, hasferrr, who spend most of the time in computer.
-I'm from Indonesia.
-I majored in Accounting.

-Even though I'm not in CS major or IT-related major, I'm really interested in programming and computer science.
-Why? because I enjoy it soo much, and also math.
-I'm taking a CS course not just as a hobby, but also to improve my skills.
-I mostly studying through [OSSU](https://github.com/ossu/computer-science/).

-## My Courses

-Some CS courses I took.
+This is online computer science courses I took and am currently going through.
+I mostly followed the [OSSU](https://github.com/ossu/computer-science) curriculum.
+The files in this repository mostly contain my solutions to problem sets, quizzes, and the final project for each course that OSSU provides.

+> taking computer science courses while in college (because I'm  currently studying at a one university in Indonesia majoring in Accounting (not CS or IT (LOL))) is quite difficult because I have to divide my time between them.

 ### Intro CS

-- Some programming tutorial in YouTube/Internet
+- Programming tutorial in YouTube/Internet
 - [CS50x - CS50's Introduction to Computer Science](1_Intro_CS/CS50x)

 ### Core CS